A batter turning promise into performances

 Harry Brook has emerged as a superstar of the world game.

 In late 2022, he won the T20 World Cup with England in Australia and scored his first three Test centuries in a 3-0 series victory in Pakistan.
-It capped a dream year which started with a T20 international debut against the West Indies in Barbados in January.
+It capped a dream year which started with an international debut against the West Indies in Barbados in a January T20 series.

 A batter who likes to impose himself on attacks, Brook – a product of the Burley-in-Wharfedale club and Sedbergh School – captained England’s Under 19s at the one-day World Cup in New Zealand in early 2018.
 He played Yorkshire age-group cricket from Under 13s and came through the Academy.

 In 2022, Brook, contracted to Yorkshire through to the end of 2027, scored 1,403 runs in Championship and T20 cricket for the county, including three four-day centuries amongst a run of nine fifty plus scores in 10 innings to start the season.